RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 | The Execute mask (64-bit) determines which threads in the vector are
   executed:
-| 1 = execute, 0 = do not execute.
+| **1 = execute, 0 = do not execute.**

 EXEC can be read from, and written to, through scalar instructions; it also can be written as a result of a vector-ALU compare.
 This mask affects vector-ALU, vector-memory, LDS, and export instructions.
 It does not affect scalar execution or branches.

 A helper bit (EXECZ) can be used as a condition for branches to skip code when EXEC is zero.

-    **Note**

-    This GPU does no optimization when EXEC = 0.
+..
+Note::    This GPU does no optimization when EXEC = 0.
 The shader hardware executes every instruction, wasting instruction issue bandwidth.
 Use CBRANCH or VSKIP to rapidly skip over code when it is likely that the EXEC mask is zero.

 Status registers
 ----------------